Pridecraft-Studios/website/src/routes/pridegui/+page.svelte.md

 <GitHubCommits modid="pridegui" />
 </aside>

-PrideGUI is an official addon to [PridePack](/pridepack) that changes the Minecraft GUI to add LGBTQ+ details and introduce dark and light themes!
+PrideGUI is an official addon to [Pride Pack](/pridepack) that changes the Minecraft GUI to add LGBTQ+ details and introduce dark and light themes!
 You can additionally get [PrideGUI Legacy here](https://modrinth.com/project/pridegui-legacy), which has versions of the pack for Alpha 1.2.2 all the way through 1.20.1.